urvin-compliance/caracal/README.md

     # options via block
     docx.style do
       type      :paragraph        # :paragraph or :table
-      id      'Heading1'        # sets the internal identifier for the style. name    'heading 1'       # set the friendly name of the style. font    'Droid Serif'     # sets the font family. size    28                # set the font size. units in half points. base    'Normal'          # establishes from which style this style inherits attributes. next    'Normal'          # establishes which style follows the termination of the text run using this style. end
+      id        'Heading1'        # sets the internal identifier for the style. name      'heading 1'       # set the friendly name of the style. color     '333333'          # sets the text color. values in hex RGB. font      'Droid Serif'     # sets the font family. size      28                # set the font size. units in half points. bold      false             # sets the font weight. italic    false             # sets the font style. underline false             # sets whether or not to underline the text. spacing   360               # sets the spacing below the line. units in twips. justify   :left             # sets the alignment. accepts :left, :center, :right, and :both. base      'Normal'          # establishes from which style this style inherits attributes. next      'Normal'          # establishes which style follows the termination of the text run using this style. end

 The `style` command above would produce the following XML: